In the event you are issued a Boil Water Notice:

 What to do in the event of a Boil Water Notice

-If you are made aware that you are under a Boil Water Notice, it is suggested that any tap water that may be consumed (for drinking, making ice, brushing teeth, washing raw foods, providing water for pets, etc.) should be boiled for two minutes after a vigorous, rolling boil is achieved to ensure it is free from bacteriological contaminants then cool before using.
+If you are made aware that you are under a Boil Water Notice, it is suggested that any tap water that may be consumed (for drinking, making ice, brushing teeth, washing raw foods, providing water for pets, etc.) should be boiled for two minutes after a vigorous, rolling boil is achieved to ensure it is free from bacteriological contaminants then cooled before using.
 Throw out any water from the BWN period that may be stored (ice, drinks made with tap water, baby formula, etc.).
 In lieu of boiling, you may purchase bottled water or obtain water from some other suitable source.
 Water for baths/showers, washing dishes, laundry, etc. may continue to be used without boiling.
 Only in the event of a “Do Not Use” Notice should tap water be avoided for all purposes.

 Once the BWN is lifted, IF there proved to be contamination, you should flush all water from your pipes before using it as normal.
 This means flushing toilets, running water from faucets for at least one minute, throw out three batches of ice from the ice maker, etc. If there was no contamination, then you don’t need to take any steps; just use your water as normal.